 We thought sharing our document in an annotated format would be an excellent resource for anyone considering sharing their office space with others.
 We originally built it for our coworking space but it would work equally well for folks offering some of their company’s office to individuals or teams.

+So, with that, we’re launching Desktime Open Source and our Space License Agreement is the first document we’re sharing.
 One reason we opted for a Space License is that by signing a sublease you assign rights in the lease to your customers and entitle them to certain rights under the Illinois Forcible Detainer Act (or similar civil eviction statutes), which makes it considerably more difficult to terminate an agreement if necessary.
 This sort of legal agreement (a sublease) would be more suitable for shared offices in which freelancers or companies decide to rent an office space together, with both being entitled to the same rights and directly responsible to the landlord.

 In addition to just providing physical space, most coworking spaces offer a plethora of additional services including Internet, food, drinks, networking, workshops, entertainment and should therefore be considered a service provider (not a landlord).